-- (1) Data controllers and data processors must process personal data in accordance with the following rules: - (a) personal data must be processed: - (i) under the requirements of this Act; and - (ii) fairly and in a transparent manner in relation to the data subject; and - (b) personal data must be processed for explicit, specified, and legitimate purposes and the processing of these data must be done for those purposes and must not be incompatible with them; and - (c) personal data must be adequate, relevant, proportional, and not excessive in relation to the purposes for which they are processed, taking into account both the quantity and the quality of personal data being processed; and - (d) personal data must be accurate and, to the extent necessary, be kept up to date and every reasonable step must be taken to ensure that personal data that are inaccurate, having regard to the purposes for which they are processed, are rectified or erased without delay; and - (e) personal data must be preserved in a form which permits identification of data subjects for no longer than is necessary for the purposes for which those data are processed; and - (f) personal data must be processed in a manner that ensures reasonable and appropriate security measures against unauthorised or unlawful processing and against accidental or unauthorised access, destruction, loss, use, modification, or disclosure. - (2) For the purposes of subparagraph (1)(a)(i), personal data is being processed fairly if the personal data is: - (a) being processed in a manner that the data subject would reasonably expect; and
+- (1) Data controllers and data processors must process personal data in accordance with following rules: - (a) personal data must be processed: - (i) in accordance with the requirements of this Act; and - (ii) fairly and in a transparent manner in relation to the data subject; and - (b) personal data must be processed for explicit, specified, and legitimate purposes and the processing of these data should serve those purposes and should not be incompatible with them; and - (c) personal data must be adequate, relevant, proportional, and not excessive in relation to the purposes for which they are processed, taking into account both the quantity and the quality of personal data being processed; and - (d) personal data must be accurate and, to the extent necessary, should be kept up to date and every reasonable step must be taken to ensure that personal data that are inaccurate, having regard to the purposes for which they are processed, are rectified or erased without delay; and - (e) personal data must be preserved in a form which permits identification of data subjects for no longer than is necessary for the purposes for which those data are processed; and - (f) personal data must be processed in a manner that ensures reasonable and appropriate security measures against unauthorised or unlawful processing and against accidental or unauthorised access to, destruction, loss, use, modification, or disclosure. - (2) For the purposes of subparagraph (1)(a)(i), personal data is being processed fairly if the personal data is:

-- (b) not processed in a manner that may have unjustified adverse effect on the data subject. - (3) For the purposes of subparagraph (1)(a)(ii), personal data is being processed in a transparent manner if: - (a) the data subject is made aware of how the personal data is to be collected, used, or otherwise processed; and - (b) the data subject is made aware as to the extent the personal data will be processed; and - (c) any information or communication relating to the processing of the personal data is easily accessible by the data subject and that information is easy to understand. - (4) Data controllers and data processors must ensure that personal data for archiving purposes must be processed in the public interest, scientific or historical research purposes or statistical purposes and must be processed subject to appropriate safeguards prescribed by Regulations. - (5) Data controllers and data processors must delete personal data once the purpose for which it was processed has been achieved or must only be kept in a form that prevents any direct or indirect identification of the data subject.
+- (a) being processed in a manner that the data subject would reasonably expect; and - (b) not processed in a manner that may have unjustified adverse effect on the data subject. - (3) For the purposes of subparagraph (1)(a)(ii), personal data is being processed in a transparent manner if: - (a) the data subject is made aware of how the personal data is to be collected, used, or otherwise processed; and - (b) the data subject is made aware as to the extent the personal data will be processed; and - (c) any information or communication relating to the processing of the personal data is easily accessible by the data subject and that information is easy to understand. - (4) Data controllers and data processors must ensure that personal data for archiving purposes must be processed in the public interest, scientific or historical research purposes or statistical purposes must be processed subject to appropriate safeguards prescribed by Regulation. - (3) Data controllers and data processors must delete personal data once the purpose for which it was processed has been achieved or should only be kept in a form that prevents any direct or indirect identification of the data subject. - (4) A person who fails to comply with a requirement under this section, commits an offence, punishable on conviction by a fine not exceeding the VT10,000,000.